contentful/extensions/marketplace/mux-video-uploader/README.md

 ![Contentful + Mux](https://banner.mux.dev/Contentful.svg)

+# DEPRECATED: Update May 2020

+This plugin is deprecated.
+Please use the [Contentful app](https://www.contentful.com/marketplace/app/mux/).
+The core functionatliy is the same, but it's a little easier to use.

+If you were already using this extension, migrating to the app should be as simple as uninstalling the uploader and installing the app.
+See more [in the full Mux Guide](https://docs.mux.com/docs/headless-cms-contentful).

 # Contentful Video Streaming Plugin

 A Contentful UI extension that makes it simple to add beautiful streaming via [Mux](https://https://mux.com) to your [Contentful](https://contentful.com) project.
 Just install the extension, add the component to your content model, and you're good to go! 🙌🏾